MdMasiurRahaman/Solid-Mechanics-Course-at-IIT-Bhubaneswar-/README.md

 3. Strain measurement: Experimental methods (strain gauges, extensometers, and digital image correlation) and techniques (measuring strain in various directions and locations).
 4. Strain transformation: Principal strains (maximum and minimum normal strains) and strain rosettes (measuring strain in multiple directions).

+#### Definition:
-#### Definition: Strain analysis is the study of the deformation of solid objects under various types of loading.
+Strain analysis is the study of the deformation of solid objects under various types of loading.
+"The strain tensor is a fundamental concept in understanding the deformation and failure of materials.
+By analyzing the strain tensor, engineers can gain insights into the underlying mechanisms that govern material behavior."
 #### Types of strain:
 1. Linear strain: Strain that occurs in one dimension.
 2. Volumetric strain: Strain that occurs in three dimensions.